tcpiplab/AblitaFuzzer/README.md

 ## Requirements
 --------------

-* Python 3.8 or later
+* Python 3.8 or later.
+Ablitafuzzer was developed and tested on Python 3.11.9.
-* OpenAI library
+* OpenAI library.
+Note: The OpenAI library is not used for calling OpenAI's API.
+It is used for calling the OpenAI-compatible API that you will be hosting at localhost for the abliterated LLM.
+Use LM Studio for that.
-* Requests library
+* Requests library for calling the target model's API URL that you'll be attacking.
-* JSON library
+* JSON library.
-* CSV library
+* CSV library for inputting seed prompts that will be used as examples when asking the abliterated model to generate new attack prompts.
+* ...and everything in `requirements.txt`
+* Ollama (optional) - This is useful if you want to test using Ablitafuzzer to attack a "remote" target LLM's API URL before pointing AblitaFuzzer at your client's LLM API.
+In this scenario you'd be hosting the "target LLM" at localhost.

 ## License
 ---------